MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-support-web-fallback.md

 ## Check isBrowserRequired()

-To ensure stability of your application and avoid interruption of the authentication flow, it is highly recommended to use the SDK's `acquireToken()` method to continue the flow in the browser.
+To ensure stability of your application and avoid interruption of the authentication flow, it's highly recommended to use the SDK's `acquireToken()` method to continue the flow in the browser.

 When we initialize the SDK, we need to specify which challenge types our mobile application can support.
 Here are the list of challenge types that the SDK accepts:

 - `oob` (out of band): add this challenge type when your application can handle a one-time-passcode, in this case an email code.
 - `password`: add this challenge type when your application is able to handle password based authentication.

 The utility method `isBrowserRequired()` returns true when Microsoft Entra ID requires capabilities that the client can't provide.
-For example, the SDK is initialised with only challenge type `oob`, but in the Microsoft Entra admin centre the application is configured with a email with password user flow.
+For example, the SDK is initialized with only challenge type `oob`, but in the Microsoft Entra admin center the application is configured with an email with password user flow.

-Insufficient challenge types is only one example of where `isBrowserRequired()` can be used.
-It is a general fallback mechanism that can happen in various scenarios.
+Insufficient challenge types are only one example of where `isBrowserRequired()` can be used.
+It's a general fallback mechanism that can happen in various scenarios.

 ## Sample flow